Orpo cabinet

 The Orpo cabinet is the 77th government of Finland.
 It was formed following the 2023 Finnish parliamentary election and succeeds the Marin cabinet led by the Social Democrats and was formally appointed by President Sauli Niinistö on 20 June 2023.
 The cabinet is headed by Petteri Orpo and is a coalition between the National Coalition Party, Finns Party, the Swedish People's Party, and the Christian Democrats.

 Ministers

-Out of the total 19 ministerial posts, eight ministers are from the National Coalition, seven from the Finns, three from the Swedish People's Party, and one from the Christian Democrats.
+Out of the total 19 ministerial posts, eight ministers are from the National Coalition, seven from the Finns, two from the Swedish People's Party, and two from the Christian Democrats.